-The most interesting part for me is that the woodruff notes seem to be even stronger in a G&T than when drinking the Gin neat.
+The most noteworthy part for me is that the woodruff aroma seems even more intense in a G&T than when drinking the Gin neat.

 Elixier Gin in Cocktails

-Elixier Gin also works great in Cocktails.
-Its slightly sweet taste reminds me of an Old Tom Gin, making it a perfect replacement for any recipe asking for an Old Tom.
+Elixier Gin also works beautifully in Cocktails.
+Its slightly sweet taste reminds me of an Old Tom Gin. -Consequently, making it a perfect replacement for any recipe asking for an Old Tom.

 As a bonus, I have a special Elixier Gin Cocktail recipe ready for you.
 Created and tested by the guys from Elixier, this cocktail is perfect for a cold winter day.